Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Introduction

-The superfluid density for the two cases exhibits very different behaviors.
-In the case of superconductors, while the geometric superfluid density enhancement follows the superconducting gap, it is negligible compared to the conventional superfluid density.
+The geometric superfluid density for the two cases exhibits very different behaviors.
+The conventional stiffness, which is proportional to the density and inversely proportional to the effective mass, is similar for both cases.
+In the case of superconductors, the geometric superfluid density enhancement with $m$ tracks the enhancement of the superconducting but remains negligible compared to the conventional superfluid density.
 This is due to the small values of the superconducting gap.
-However, for the exciton condensate, the geometric contribution is of the same order as the conventional superfluid density.
+For the exciton condensate, the geometric contribution is of the same order as the conventional superfluid density.
 As a result, the geometric superfluid stiffness for the exciton condensate exhibits a rich phenomenology, the most striking of which is a density-dependent maximum value as a function of the mass term $m$.
-We analyze the Berezinskii-Kosterlitz-Thouless (BKT) transition temperature ($T_\mathrm{BKT}$) for the exciton condensate.~\cite{KTtransition} The additional geometric superfluid density increases $T_\mathrm{BKT}/T_c$, which is more pronounced at low densities and large values of $m$.
+We analyze the Berezinskii-Kosterlitz-Thouless (BKT) transition temperature ($T_\mathrm{BKT}$) for the exciton condensate~\cite{KTtransition}.
+The additional geometric superfluid density increases the ratio $T_\mathrm{BKT}/T_c$.

 The paper is organized as follows: Section I reviews chiral two-dimensional electron systems' geometric and topological properties.
 In section II, we solve the self-consistent gap equation for the superconductor, and the exciton condensates as a function of the density $n$ and the mass $m$.
-In section III, we calculate the superfluid density and discuss the enhancement of the geometric superfluid stiffness for both cases.
+In section III, we calculate the superfluid density and discuss the enhancement of the geometric superfluid stiffness due to the $m$ for both cases.
 Finally, section IV discusses the influence of the mass term on the BKT transition in exciton condensates.
-We conclude by discussing the relevance of our results to experiments in superconducting and exciton condensates in biased bilayer graphene.
+We conclude by discussing the relevance of our results to experiments in superconducting and exciton condensates in biased BLG.